-Michael is an associate in O’Hagan Meyer’s Richmond and Virginia Beach offices.
+Michael is an associate in O’Hagan Meyer’s Richmond and Norfolk offices.
 His practice includes matters involving labor and employment law and commercial litigation.
 Michael regularly appears in state and federal courts throughout Virginia, representing the interests of large entities, regional corporations, small businesses, non-profit organizations, entrepreneurs, and community organizations.
 He has experience counseling and advising clients in the realms of employee terminations, wage and hour dilemmas, non-compete agreements, workplace violence scenarios, independent contractor agreements, and worker misclassification and payroll fraud.

 Michael also develops and facilitates presentations on a wide range of topics both for commercial clients and business owners as well as for attorneys and other members of the legal profession.
 His areas of interest include workplace harassment and discrimination, diversity and inclusion, and attorney mental health and wellness.
 Whether directing boardroom discussions on how to create more inclusive workplace or giving speeches on behalf of distinguished jurists, Michael uses his voice to enhance the business community.

 Michael is a former adjunct professor for Hampton University and a former public-school teacher.
 Prior to joining the firm, he completed a judicial clerkship with the Newport News Circuit Court where he performed extensive legal research and writing for the Honorable David F. Pugh, the Honorable Timothy S. Fisher, and the Honorable Gary A. Mills.
 Michael also had the privilege of completing summer clerkships for two federal district court judges: The Honorable Raymond A. Jackson and the Honorable Henry E. Hudson.
 Michael’s extensive experience with federal and state court judges enhanced his understanding of the litigation process.
 Ultimately, these skills empower him to successfully advocate for clients both in and out of court.